vnguyendon/gw-config-apis/data/bot/catalogue/Actions.md

 #### 3. Within a sequence

-The `"ShowCards"` action needs to be inserted inside a Step hash, in link with a `"Type": "Action"` pair.
+The `"ShowTrendingContent"` action needs to be inserted inside a Step hash, in link with a `"Type": "Action"` pair.

 #### 4. Examples